uni-due-syssec/thesis-template/README.md

 # SYSSEC thesis-template

 Clone the git and compile with `latexmk`.
 Heavily inspired by the mas-template.
-If you run into any issues with this template, open a new issue on github.
+If you run into any issues with this template, open a new issue on github or gitlab.
 Thanks.

+## How to use this template

+You can use this template to write your thesis or to write a report.
+Just change the option in the `syssec-thesis.tex` preamble.
+The `syssec-thesis.tex` should only be used to glue together your document.
+Your writings should be put in seperate tex files and then use the `\input{path/to/.tex}` latex command to include the various files.
+This keeps your project structured and tidy.

+You are free to modify this template, as much as you like.

+If you want to compile your files, just invoke `latexmk` which will do the work for you.
+To clean up, just use `latexmk -c`.
+This will leave only the PDF file in the folder.

-## Compile
+## Installation

+### Docker

 We recommend you to use the provided Dockerfile to ease your use of this template.